igem-waterloo/uwaterloo-igem-2024/README.md

 > If your team does not have any software tool, you can totally ignore this repository.
 If left unchanged, this repository will be automatically deleted by the end of the season.

+### MATLAB Setup (WIP)

+Ensure you have the following MATLAB toolboxes installed:
+- Optimization Toolbox
+- Statistics and Machine Learning Toolbox
+- Bioinformatics Toolbox
+- Simulink
+- Control System Toolbox (if applicable)
+- Symbolic Math Toolbox (if applicable)

+You can install them using the MATLAB Add-On Explorer.

 ## Description